Chevron Renewable Energy Group Revises Outlook for Second Quarter 2020

 Note Regarding Forward-Looking Statements

 This press release contains certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, as amended, including the Company’s revised outlook for the second quarter and first half of 2020, including Adjusted EBITDA, margins, risk management, production and sales volume, and gallons sold, and the Company’s fundamentals, strategy and opportunities to create shareholder value.
 These forward-looking statements are based on current expectations, estimates, assumptions and projections that are subject to change, and actual results may differ materially from the forward-looking statements.
 Factors that could cause actual results to differ materially include, but are not limited to, the impact of COVID-19 on the Company’s business and operations; the Company's financial performance, including revenues, cost of revenues and operating expenses; changes in governmental programs and policies requiring or encouraging the use of biofuels, including RFS2 in the United States, renewable fuel policies in Canada and Europe, and state level programs such as California's Low Carbon Fuel Standard; availability of federal and state governmental tax incentives and incentives for biomass-based diesel production; changes in the spread between biomass-based diesel prices and feedstock costs; the availability, future price, and volatility of feedstocks; the availability, future price and volatility of petroleum and products derived from petroleum; risks associated with fire, explosions, leaks and other natural disasters at the Company’s facilities; any disruption of operations at the Company’s Geismar renewable diesel refinery (which would have a disproportionately adverse effect on the Company’s profitability); the unexpected closure of any of the Company’s facilities; the effect of excess capacity in the biomass-based diesel industry and announced large plant expansions and potential co-processing of renewable diesel by petroleum refiners; unanticipated changes in the biomass-based diesel market from which the Company generates almost all of its revenues; seasonal fluctuations in the Company’s operating results; potential failure to comply with government regulations; competition in the markets in which the Company operates; the Company’s dependence on sales to a single customer; technological advances or new methods of biomass-based diesel production or the development of energy alternatives to biomass-based diesel; the Company’s ability to successfully implement its acquisition strategy; the Company's ability to retain and recruit key personnel; the Company's indebtedness and its compliance, or failure to comply, with restrictive and financial covenants in its various debt agreements; risk management transaction, and other risks and uncertainties described in the Company’s annual report on Form 10-K for the year ended December 31, 2019 and subsequently filed Form 10-Q and other periodic filings with the Securities and Exchange Commission.
-All forward-looking statements are made as of the date of this press release and REG does not undertake to update any forward-looking statements based on new developments or changes in the Company’s expectations.
+All forward-looking statements are made as of the date of this press release and Chevron Renewable Energy Group does not undertake to update any forward-looking statements based on new developments or changes in the Company’s expectations.

 Reconciliation of Non-GAAP Measures